Dr. Halo: Features

 Contemporary computer journalists compared the initial release of Dr. Halo's interface to that of MacPaint while calling it more feature-packed than either MacPaint or the competing MS-DOS graphic editor PC Paintbrush.
 Like MacPaint, Dr. Halo allows users to select different drawing tools by way of a toolbox on the left side of the screen.
 Underneath that toolbox at the bottom left corner are the primary options for the selected tool.
 A palette showing the available patterns and colors are shown at the bottom of the screen when Dr. Halo is first started.
 Unlike MacPaint, Dr. Halo eschews drop-down menus for a given tool's secondary options, in favor of an overlapping menu prompted by a right click over said tool.
 For example, right-clicking the type icon on the left-side toolbox allow users to select the type's face, size and direction.
 Also, unlike PC Paintbrush, when the initial release of Dr. Halo is first started it displays the last saved drawing along with its associated color and pattern palettes.
-The first release of Dr. Halo came packaged with Multiboard Grab, a utility for making slide shows from Dr. Halo drawing files, as well as another utility for converting drawing files from other programs—such as Lotus-generated charts—for use with Dr. Halo or the slide show utility.
+The first release of Dr. Halo came packaged with a utility for making slide shows from Dr. Halo drawing files, as well as another utility for converting drawing files from other programs—such as Lotus-generated charts—for use with Dr. Halo or the slide show utility.